Defending the “Guilty”

 By David R. Lundgren

 “Would you defend someone you knew was guilty?”
 Far and away, this is the most common question I’m asked by close friends, family, acquaintances, and anyone else who hasn’t had exposure to our criminal justice system.
-Admittedly, it’s a question I asked my younger self prior to becoming an attorney.
+Admittedly, it’s a question I asked my younger self prior to becoming a criminal defense attorney.

 My response is always, “Of course.”

 The follow-up question is invariably the same, “But how?”

 “With the same zeal and passion I would for someone I believed were factually innocent.”

 The unsettled expression of the person standing across from me at this point in the oft-repeated conversation is perfectly understandable.
 Many of them probably imagine me scheming behind a desk to get a murderer off on a technicality or pitching a story to a jury with my fingers crossed behind my back.
 But, that’s not what it is at all.